SalimBAhmed/covidControl/README.md

 ## Running the project ##
 To run the project, you need to :
 1. clone the repository
-2. download the models from this [Named Link](https://drive.google.com/file/d/1Xl4WMVmz665ii00ZLbCt_KhIOQZVX0Oj/view?usp=sharing "link")
+2. download the models from this [link](https://drive.google.com/file/d/1Xl4WMVmz665ii00ZLbCt_KhIOQZVX0Oj/view?usp=sharing "link")
 3. put the files previously downloaded in the models/ folder
 4. run the script with this command :
     `python detect.py --source filename`